itsy24/Twitch_Success/README.md

 - One top ranking Twitch channel within each streaming language was chosen to represent the streaming language as well as smaller channel performances

 ### Data Cleaning
+Data cleaning was fairly simple.
+A jupyter notebook with pandas imported was utilized to import the CSVs into a two dataframes, one for Twitch categories and the other for streamers.

 ## Analyzing the Data in Python
+Data for categories includes the top 100 games watched from 2018-2019 in English, Chinese, Korean, and Portuguese.
+From there, we narrowed it down to 4 categories: 2 online games(Fortnite & League of Legends), Just Chatting, and Music.

+-insert snippet here-

+From there, watch time per language were isolated and sorted by year.

+-insert snippter here-

 ## Summary